amelielabs/amelie-docs/content/sql/cte.md

 using the **;** symbol or defined using CTE.

 Amelie generates an optimized parallel plan for executing multi-statement transactions and CTE.
-It combines multiple node requests together to reduce wait times and speed up the execution of non-dependable CTE statements.
+It combines multiple requests together to reduce wait times and speed up the execution of non-dependable CTE statements.

 All DML statements have a **`RETURNING`** clause, which allows the assignment of CTE value